Microservices Client-Side UI Composition Pattern In Java: Assembling Modular UIs in Microservices Architecture

 Also Known As

-- Modular UI Assembly
+- UI Aggregator

 Detailed Explanation of Client-Side UI Composition Pattern with Real-World Examples